 Most meat, poultry or fish can be cooked frozen if extra cooking time is allowed.
-Cooking frozen meats takes from 1-1/3 to 1-1/2 times as long as cooking fresh meat, depending on the size of the cut.
+Cooking frozen meats takes from 1-1⁄3 to 1-1⁄2 times as long as cooking fresh meat, depending on the size of the cut.
 Quality is similar between thawed meats and frozen meats cooked by the same method and to the same degree of doneness.
-It takes more energy to cook frozen meats.
+However, it takes more energy to cook frozen meats.

 Useful guidelines for cooking frozen meat

 - When roasting frozen meat, poultry or fish in an oven, lower the temperature by 25 degrees and increase the roasting time by half.
 Use a meat thermometer to check the degree of doneness of larger cuts.
 Insert the thermometer after the meat has partially defrosted.

 - When broiling frozen meat, poultry or fish, place it about 5 to 6 inches from the heat.
 This distance is farther than for unfrozen meats.
 Increase broiling time by half.